What is Quantum Computing Explained: The Future of Tech

 Key Takeaways

-• ✓ Quantum computers utilize quantum mechanical phenomena like superposition and entanglement.
+• ✓ Quantum computing harnesses quantum-mechanical phenomena like superposition and entanglement.

-• ✓ Unlike classical bits, qubits can represent 0, 1, or both simultaneously.
+• ✓ Unlike classical bits, quantum bits (qubits) can represent 0, 1, or both simultaneously.

 How It Works